naimur-29/Portfolio_01/README.md

 Dev Goal: Build my first project ever...

 ### Packages: <br/>
-1.HTML & Vanilla CSS
+1. HTML & Vanilla CSS

 ### Some features of my project: <br />
-1.This site is responsive for mobile and Desktop. <br />
+1. This site is responsive for mobile and Desktop. <br />

 ---